 Your Digital Assistant Can Be Hacked

 It is important to remember that you can be hacked through any digital device, including the Google and Amazon devices.
 However, both companies claim that they work hard to make sure this doesn’t happen, and that they will frequently update their products and systems to ensure that you’re as safe as possible in your home.

 If you plan on making purchases or sending private info through a digital assistant, you may want to delete or update it as often as possible.
 This will reduce the chances that you’ll be hacked.
 If, like me, you aren’t especially worried that your information will fall into the wrong hands, caution is still smart.
 We already do so much on our electronic devices that if someone wanted to hack you, he or she most likely could.
 Still, that doesn’t mean you should recklessly throw all of your info into the device.

 Google Home vs. Amazon Echo vs. Humans

 It seems that there is little difference between the Echo and Google Home.
 Amazon Echo is slightly cheaper, but not by much.
 It can call you a Lyft, which is both scary and cool.
 Google Home follows your speech pattern and remembers what you just talked about so you don’t have to repeat yourself.
-(Cue in creepiness factor: Big brother, anyone?)
+(Cue in creepiness factor: Big Brother, anyone?)

 Of course, a human can do all of these things and more.
-Kayla Sloan, experienced real-life virtual assistant, says that human counterparts “are able to use logic and emotion to help make decisions, which are things that robots can’t do,” which is undeniably true.
+Kayla Sloan, an experienced real-life virtual assistant, says that human counterparts “are able to use logic and emotion to help make decisions, which are things that robots can’t do,” which is undeniably true.
 But can you tell them to shut up and not feel bad about it?